Educational Psychology Service (EPS)

 What do we offer?

-The EPS supports schools and other educational settings through service level agreements.
-Every state funded school in the borough has a named Educational Psychologist who will provide psychological advice as part of an Education, Health and Care needs (statutory) assessments.
+The EPS supports schools and other educational settings through service level agreements to raise achievement and deliver positive outcomes for children and young people.
+Our work is underpinned by collaborative, joint problem-solving approaches and evidence-based practice.
+Every state funded school in the borough has a link EP who will provide psychological advice as part of an Education, Health and Care needs (statutory) assessment.
+If you are a parent and think your child may need support from an EP it will be helpful to speak to your school's special educational needs coordinator.

 The EPS also works with families of children under the age of five where there is a concern about their development.
 An involved professional will have notified the local authority of their concerns.
-Each children’s centre in Tower Hamlets has a link Educational Psychologist who provides parenting support to families in the local area.
-The EPS works closely with partners in the local authority such as the Support for Learning Service, Social Care and the Parents’ Advice Centre.
+Each Children’s Centre in Tower Hamlets has a link Educational Psychologist who provides parenting support to families in the local area.
+To contact a Children’s Centre, please refer to the Children’s Centre webpage.

 How is the service accessed?

 Our casework begins with someone sharing a concern about a child or a young person’s progress, development or emotional well-being.
-Children under the age of 16 are never seen individually without their parents’ written consent.
-Children over the age of 16 and in education can refer themselves for our involvement.
+Children under the age of 16 are never seen individually without written consent from their parent(s) / carer(s).
+Children over the age of 16 and in education must give consent for EP involvement.

 - Request for EP involvement